dozd/mongo-mapper/README.md

 # mongo-mapper

 Mapping POJO for MongoDB has not been easier.
 Thanks to the new codecs feature in [MongoDB Java 3.0 driver](https://www.mongodb.com/blog/post/introducing-30-java-driver).
-Simply mark your entities with annotation and that's it!
+Simply mark your entities with annotation, create `EntityCodec` and that's it!
+Then use standard methods for storing and accessing data from MongoDB.

 ## Installation

 > Currently waiting for Maven Central approval.

-#### Maven
+##### Maven

 ```
 <dependency>